Intent: Why do we teach what we teach?

 Key Stage 4

-We have designed our Key Stage 4 curriculum to enable all pupils in Year 10 and Year 11 to develop their academic ability and character through Learning Journeys that allow for our pupils to build on their subject knowledge, with a focus on practise and application.
-In-keeping with our broad range of subjects, we commit to equipping our students with a breadth of relevant future skills over their two-year journey in Key Stage 4 through the embodiment of Practical Wisdom.
+We have designed our Key Stage 4 curriculum to enable all pupils in Year 10 and Year 11 to develop their academic ability and character that allows for our pupils to build on their subject knowledge, with a focus on practise and application.
+In-keeping with our broad range of subjects, we commit to equipping our students with a breadth of relevant future skills over their two-year journey in Key Stage 4.

 In Year 9, as our pupils prepare to transition into Key Stage 4; they choose the subjects they want to study for their GCSE’s.
 We continue our commitment to offering a broad and balanced curriculum by offering a range of different subjects.
 As we continue to expand our curriculum offer, we are pleased to provide the following subjects and qualifications:

-Cohort 2023; All pupils will study towards 8 qualifications
+Cohort 2024; All pupils will study towards 8 qualifications.

 Subject |